How We See People

-Through practice, experience and discussion, we will develop a basic anti-oppression framework, especially useful for people who want to work in prison, work with people in reentry, or in nonprofits.
+- Develop a basic anti-oppression framework, especially useful for people who work in prison, with people in reentry, or in nonprofits.